Skip to main content

 • Require more specialized equipment like a power rack for safe execution of heavy squats and bench presses.

-• Less suitable for isolation exercises where precise muscle targeting and joint angles are paramount.
+• Less suitable for isolation exercises where precise muscle targeting and joint angles are critical.

-Building maximal strength, powerlifting, efficient full-body workouts, and mastering foundational compound movements for advanced lifters.
+Building maximal strength, powerlifting, efficient full-body workouts, and mastering compound movements for advanced lifters.

 Decision Table